Jim Richards (racing driver): Racing career (New Zealand)

 Racing regulations were moving closer to the Australian Group C rules at the time and marked the demise of the standard production-car racing.
 Driving a McMillan-Ford Falcon XA in the 74–75 GTX season Richards was unbeatable, winning an unprecedented 17 consecutive wins.
 His final two races were in the 1975 winter-season co-driving Neville Crichton's Chevrolet Camaro with a win in his last race in New Zealand for some time.

-From early in his racing career he had also tried rallying, as the schedules did not conflict with the track-racing season.
+From early in his racing career, Richards had also tried rallying, as the schedules did not conflict with the track-racing season.
 One of the first formal racing rallies in New Zealand was the 1968 Shell Silver Fern Rally.
 Richards entered with Jim Carney as co-driver.
 In the following year's inaugural Heatway Rally he drove a new Triumph 2.5 PI with Carney's wife, Mary, as co-driver.
 After being one of the leaders the gearbox broke, leaving him with only top gear and finishing down the field.
 Recognising his talent, for the following year's Heatway, Leyland-New Zealand offered him and Jim Carney a team Morris Marina alongside works driver Andrew Cowan.
 As expected the suspension was not strong enough and after initially running second behind Cowan he finished mid-field.

 In 1973, the Heatway Rally attracted several of the works teams running in the inaugural World Rally Championship, although it was not itself a championship event.
 Ford offered him a ride as the 3rd driver in their works team alongside rising star Hannu Mikkola and NZ champion Mike Marshall running Ford Escort RS1600s.
 Richards was running second to Mikkola going into the first mountain stage.
 Having never driven on ice before his car caught an icy patch in the middle of the night and slid wide off the road and rolled down a bank for 100 metres.
 He and co-driver Richard Halls were very lucky that they came to rest on a narrow outcrop before tumbling over a deeper gorge.
 They were hauled out at dawn, and with surprisingly little damage were able to resume the rally, albeit out of contention.
 Thereafter he was consistently quicker than Mikkola, who had a comfortable race-lead and had eased off.
 The rally ended with a tarmac stage at Pukekohe, where Richards was back on very familiar territory.

-In the early '70s he had also had success doing guest spots on the speedway tracks.
+In the early '70s Richards had also had success doing guest spots on the speedway tracks.
 But at the end of the 1974–75 racing season, with the opposition getting more professional, he needed to make a choice on one form or motor-racing – racetrack, rallying or speedway – to concentrate on.
 The decision was made to move across to the more lucrative Australian racing scene.